zhangxuying1004/RSTNet/README.md

 ## Data preparation
 To run the code, annotations and detection features for the COCO dataset are needed.
-Please download the annotations file [annotations.zip](https://drive.google.com/file/d/1i8mqKFKhqvBr8kEp3DbIh9-9UNAfKGmE/view?usp=sharing) and extract it.
+Please download the annotations file [annotations.zip](https://drive.google.com/file/d/1i8mqKFKhqvBr8kEp3DbIh9-9UNAfKGmE/view?usp=sharing) and rename the extracted folder as m2_annotations.

-Detection features are computed with the code provided by [1].
-To reproduce our result, please download the COCO features file [coco_x101_grid.hdf5](https://drive.google.com/open?id=1MV6dSnqViQfyvgyHrmAT_lLpFbkzp3mx), in which detections of each image are stored under the `<image_id>_features` key. `<image_id>` is the id of each COCO image, without leading zeros, and each value should be a `(N, 2048)` tensor, where `N` is the number of grids.
+Visual features are computed with the code provided by [1].
+To reproduce our result, please download the COCO features file [x101-coco-features.hdf5](https://dl.fbaipublicfiles.com/grid-feats-vqa/X-101/X-101-features.tgz) and extract it.
+Note that this visual features are huge, you can use our `switch_datatype.py` to save the features as float16 for storage space saving.
+Besides, in order to solve the shape difference and match the feat shape with region feat shape (50 regions), please run `feats_process.py` to reshape the visual to `49(7x7)` and save all visual features as a h5py file.

 ## Evaluation
 To reproduce the results reported in our paper,
-download the pretrained model file [rstnet.pth](https://drive.google.com/file/d/1naUSnVqXSMIdoiNz_fjqKwh9tXF7x8Nx/view?usp=sharing) and place it in the code folder.
+download the pretrained model file [rstnet.pth]() and place it in the code folder.

 Run `python test.py` using the following arguments: